Deducteam/hol2dk/README.md

 The HOL-Light base library `hol.ml` and the library `Logic/make.ml` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
-However, it may take hours for Coq and require too much memory for Lambdapi to check the translated files.
-Bigger libraries like `Multivariate/make.ml` requires too much memory for the moment.
-We hope to fix this soon.
+The generated Dedukti files can be checked in a few minutes, but it takes a long time for Coq to check the generated files (28 minutes for `hol.ml`), and too much memory for Lambdapi.

+On the other hand, `hol2dk` may take several hours to translate the proofs of a few particular theorems like `GRASSMANN_PLUCKER_4`, `CHAIN_BOUNDARY_BOUNDARY` and `HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS` in `Multivariate/make`, because their proofs use a lot of big terms and sharing is not sufficient.
+We will work on improving this.

 Moreover, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users